 The rest of this paper is organized as follows.
 Section~\ref{Sec:Related} provides the settings and preliminaries.
-Section~\ref{Sec:Proposed} proposes pVQA.
-Section~\ref{Sec:Numerical} provides the simulator results.
-Section~\ref{Sec:Experiment} shows the experimental results on a quantum annealer and a gate-type quantum device.
+Section~\ref{Sec:Proposed} proposes pVSQA.
+Section~\ref{Sec:Numerical} exhibits the simulator results.
+Section~\ref{Sec:Experiment} shows the experimental results on a quantum annealer and a gate-based quantum device.
 Section~\ref{Sec:Discussion} discusses the results.
 Section~\ref{Sec:Conclusion} summarizes this paper.